 Booth hybrid or remote eligibility needs employees’ supervisor and University Human Resources approval.
 On the other hand, guidance to supervisors to determine remote/hybrid eligibility can be different – as long as the work is reported.

 The previous University’s new Alternative Work Assignments policy for hybrid options will incorporate the new remote work policies.
-In addition, the University requires on-site employees and students to be fully vaccinated by July 1.

 As President Christina Paxson states: “Maintaining Brown’s strong sense of community and our collaborative environment is a priority as we plan for the year ahead.
 However, we are creating the possibility for some jobs to be done in a hybrid or remote fashion when we can be certain that alternative ways of working will not negatively affect academic or administrative operations or disrupt the ability of others to do their work.”